4dn-dcic/fourfront/docs/public/metadata-submission/submission_using_excel_as_template.md

 Generally, it makes sense to begin with the left most sheet in the workbook as the sheets in a workbook are ordered so that Items that have fields that take a reference to another Item as their value appear ‘after’ i.e. to the right of that Item’s sheet in the workbook.

-A sheet for an Item starts with a row of field names. *Absolutely required fields are marked with a leading asterick (eg. \*experiment_type).* The second row of the sheet indicates the type of the information expected for the fields.
+A sheet for an Item starts with a row of field names. *Absolutely required fields are marked with a leading asterisk (eg. \*experiment_type).* The second row of the sheet indicates the type of the information expected for the fields.
 The third row includes a description of each of the fields.
 In some cases the values that you can submit for a particular field are constrained to a specific set of terms and when this is the case the possible values are shown in the fourth row.

 ##### Excel Headers